 D. Licensure authorizes an institution to conduct postsecondary degree activity only as specified by the Board of Governors.

 IV.
 Interim Permit.
 An institution wishing to conduct one or more postsecondary degree activities in North Carolina which meet the standards for licensure set out in Section 400.4.1 of the UNC Policy Manual (except for the requirement regarding the length of time the institution has been in operation), may be granted an interim permit to conduct the postsecondary degree activity if the institution can demonstrate a quality of stability, experience, reputation, and performance which two years of operation would normally denote.
 An interim permit expires two years after it is issued by the Board.
 Before expiration of the interim permit, the postsecondary degree activity will be re-evaluated to determine if it qualifies for a license.
 An interim permit may be issued contingent upon those conditions that the Board imposes.
 Except as set forth in this subsection, the procedures for issuing, modifying, and revoking an interim permit are the same as those set out in section V., below, of this regulation.

 V. Procedures for Licensure.
 Institutions applying for licensure to conduct a postsecondary degree activity or activities shall follow the following steps:

 A. Preliminary Conference.
 The institution seeking licensure shall contact the UNC System Office and arrange for a preliminary conference to discuss the standards and procedures for applying for licensure.
-The preliminary conference shall occur in a time, place, and manner prescribed by the UNC System Office.
+The preliminary conference shall occur only once and in a time, place, and manner prescribed by the UNC System Office.
 The institution will be provided access to the online application system after the Preliminary Conference.